forrestjgq/lsp/thread/pwpt/pthread1.md

 As I explained in the preface, I will use the informal term "Pthreads" to refer to "POSIX 1003.1c-1995."
 I will use the slightly more formal term "POSIX. lb" to refer to "POSIX 1003.1b-1993" in the text, "POSIX.
 14" to refer to the POSIX 1003.14 "Multiprocessor Profile," and similar abbreviated notation for other POSIX standards.
 I'll use the full names where precision is important, for example, to compare POSIX 1003.1-1990 and POSIX 1003.1-1996, and also in section titles and captions that appear in the table of contents.

-<span id="1.9.1"> </span>
 ### 1.9.1 Architectural overview

-You may remember from [Section 1.2](#1.2) that the three essential aspects of a thread system are execution context, scheduling, and synchronization.
+You may remember from Section 1.2 that the three essential aspects of a thread system are execution context, scheduling, and synchronization.
 When you evaluate any thread system, or compare any two thread systems, start by categorizing the features into capabilities that support execution contexts, scheduling, and synchronization.

 With Pthreads, you create an execution context (thread) by calling **pthread\_create**.
 Creating a thread also schedules the thread for execution, and it will begin by calling a "thread start function" that you specified.
 Pthreads allows you to specify scheduling parameters either at the time you create the thread, or later on while the thread is running.
 A thread normally terminates when it calls **pthread\_exit**, or returns from the thread start function, although we will encounter a few other possibilities later.

 The primary Pthreads synchronization model uses mutexes for protection and condition variables for communication.
 You can also use other synchronization mechanisms such as semaphores, pipes, and message queues.
 A mutex allows one thread to lock shared data while using it so that other threads cannot accidentally interfere.
 A condition variable allows a thread to wait for shared data to reach some desired state (such as "queue not empty" or "resource available").

-<span id="1.9.2"> </span>
 ### 1.9.2 Types and interfaces

 This section briefly outlines the Pthreads data types, and some of the rules for interpreting them.
 For a full description of the "object" represented by each type and how to create and use those objects in a program, see the appropriate sections later in this book, as shown in Table 1.2.